-Rich Lesser is president and chief executive officer of The Boston Consulting Group (BCG).
-He is based in New York and Beijing and has served as CEO since January 2013, following his election in May 2012.
+Rich Lesser is president and CEO of The Boston Consulting Group (BCG).
+He has offices in New York and Beijing and has served as CEO since January 2013.

-Before joining BCG, Rich worked in product development at Procter & Gamble.
-He earned an MBA with high distinction from Harvard Business School, where he was a Baker Scholar, and a BSE in chemical engineering, summa cum laude, from the University of Michigan.
+Prior to joining BCG, Rich worked in product development at Procter & Gamble.
+He received an MBA from Harvard Business School, where he was a Baker Scholar, and a BSE in chemical engineering, summa cum laude, from the University of Michigan.
 A native of Pittsburgh, he is married with three children.